Pumpherston Farm, Livingston

-The proposal comprises of over 1,200 homes, of which 25% would be affordable.
+At this stage the proposals comprise up to 1,230 homes, of which 25% would be affordable which could come forward as a whole or on a phased basis.
 The proposal also incorporates open space for community use along the riparian corridor of the River Almond.
-The scale and design of this proposal will integrate with and be in-keeping with the character of the local area.
-The analysis that has been undertaken as part of our representation to the development plan review process comprehensively demonstrates that this is a logical extension to the south side of Pumpherston.
+The scale and design of this proposal will integrate with and be in keeping with the character of the local area.
+The analysis that has been undertaken to date demonstrates that this site is a logical extension to the south side of Pumpherston.

 Wallace with our appointed consultant team will, continue to develop the case for the site to be released from the Countryside Belt and allocated for much needed new homes.
 Wallace will promote the site through the next review of the relevant development plan process.